greesyB/copy-AE-items/README.md

 9. Run `spawnItems` and wait (a potentially very long time depending on number of items)

 Items that fail to insert will do so more-or-less silently, aside from printing that 0 were inserted.

+### Known Issues

+- Some items will fail to insert, mostly items with a lot of NBT data.
+- Some items are not true copies of the original, and won't stack with them; e.g. I had a Cable Diode 4A EV where the copied version would not stack with the original version.
+- Some items with an EU charge level will have 0 charge when inserted, even though the NBT charge tags are copied.
+- Some items will insert, but lose all meaningful properties of the original.
+Notably ArchitectureCraft blocks such as Roof Tiles lose the block they were crafted from.